 States differ in what they call a drinking and driving charge.
-In Iowa, if you are arrested for impaired driving, the charge is operating while under the influence of alcohol or drugs (OWI).
-In Illinois it is called driving while impaired (DWI) and in Minnesota it is called driving while under the influence (DUI).
+In Iowa, if you are arrested on suspicion of impaired driving, the charge is operating while under the influence of alcohol or drugs (OWI).
+In Illinois, it is called driving while impaired (DWI) and in Minnesota, it is called driving while under the influence (DUI).

 There are two portions of any OWI charge, and they operate somewhat independently.

 - Criminal charge — either a misdemeanor or felony OWI in state or federal criminal court

 - Administrative charge — license suspension or revocation by the Department of Transportation (DOT)

 At Foster Law Office, our Iowa City OWI/DWI/DUI defense attorneys represent clients in both the criminal and administrative proceedings.

 It is important to act quickly to select an attorney.
 There is a 10-day time limit to request a DOT hearing and protect your driving privileges.

 A Proven Record Of Success In OWI Cases